diffblue/gitlab/doc/administration/postgresql/pgbouncer.md

 If you are using more than one PgBouncer with an internal Load Balancer, you may be able to divide the `default_pool_size` by the number of instances to guarantee an evenly distributed load between them.

-The `pgbouncer['max_client_conn']` is the hard-limit of connections PgBouncer can accept.
+The `pgbouncer['max_client_conn']` is the hard limit of connections PgBouncer can accept.
 It's unlikely you need to change this.
 If you are hitting that limit, you may want to consider adding additional PgBouncers with an internal Load Balancer.